diorsjoy/ass1Back/README.md

    nodemon src/index.js
    ```

-   The server will start on [http://localhost:3000](http://localhost:5000) by default.
+   The server will start on [http://localhost:5000](http://localhost:5000) by default.
-   If you want to use a different port, simply include it in the command:
+   If you prefer a different port, specify it in the command:

  ```bash
    nodemon src/index.js --port=YOUR_DESIRED_PORT